TRUST IN TURBULENCE

 — And, He is still working.

-Moreover, even now, especially now, He is holding you steady!
+And even now, especially now, He is holding you steady!

 Today’s Prayer